NATO nations block Russian envoy’s plane from Serbia visit

 Lavrov blamed NATO countries for engineering the flight ban — Montenegro, Bulgaria and North Macedonia are all members of NATO — noting that the action showed again that the main purpose of the alliance expansion is to try to isolate Russia.

-Lavrov is set to travel to Turkey on Wednesday, where he can fly directly over the Black Sea.
-Turkey has sought to harbor good relations with both Russia and Ukraine while also trying to help international mediation efforts in the crisis.
+Lavrov still plans to travel for talks Wednesday in Turkey, where he can fly directly over the Black Sea.
+Turkey has sought to maintain good relations with both Russia and Ukraine while also trying to help international mediation efforts in the war.

 The Russian foreign minister said the West has trampled on the principle of a free choice of foreign policy partners.